 Overall, Charleston County is engaged in ongoing efforts to increase coordination amongst the complex network of public, private, and nonprofit organizations that deliver housing and social services to the community.
-As the administrators of HUD's CDBG, HOME and HESG programs, the County's Department of Community Development acts as a hub for community and economic development in the area.
-Open lines of communication are maintained between the County and the area's many non-profit and social service agencies
+As the administrators of HUD's CDBG, HOME and HESG programs, the County's Community Development and Revitalization Department acts as a hub for community and economic development in the area.